 How do you know when the bread has risen enough the second time?

-Since the dough has been shaped, use one finger or a knuckle to gently press on the side of the loaf or a roll.
+Use one finger or knuckle to press the side of the loaf gently.
 The dough should show a slight indentation.
 If it bounces right back, the dough is not ready.
-If the indentation doesn’t fill in at all, the dough is likely over-proofed and may fall when baking.
+If the indentation doesn’t fill in, the dough is likely over-proofed and may fall when baking.
 Dense bread is your reward.

 A couple of other tips about the second rise: